saniyakadam07/Simple-Calculator/README.md

 CSS: Styling the calculator interface.
 JavaScript: Functionality for calculations and user interactions.
 Live Demo
 You can view a live version of the calculator here.
-(Replace with your live demo link if available)

 Installation
 To run the project locally: